By Richard Bruce BA, MA, and PhC in Economics

 Triassic 252 to 201 million years ago

-The Paleozoic ended and the Mesozoic began with was a huge extinction event, sometimes called the Great Dying.
+The Paleozoic ended and the Mesozoic began with was a huge extinction event, frequently called the Great Dying.
 It was even more severe than the extinction event that wiped out all the dinosaurs with the exception of the birds at the end of the Mesozoic.
 It is believed the extinction event that began the Mesozoic was caused by vast volcanic eruptions in what is now Siberia.

 The Triassic was the first period of the Mesozoic.
 Both dinosaurs and mammals evolved during the Triassic.
 Mammals evolved from the therapsids, also called proto-mammals or mammal-like reptiles.
 Dinosaurs evolved from archosaurs also called proto-dinosaurs.

 In the scientific literature mammals are therapsids and dinosaurs are archosaurs.
 Similarly birds are dinosaurs, apes are monkeys, and humans didn't evolve from apes, we are apes.
 Each species is a considered a member of the group from which it evolved.

 Neither dinosaurs nor mammals played a prominent role in the Triassic.
 The central conflict was the competition between their predecessors: the other groups of therapsids and archosaurs.

 There were no famous species from the Triassic.
 Many of you would not know the name of a single dinosaur, mammal, therapsid, or archosaur from the Triassic.
 If you bought a bag of plastic animals from the Mesozoic it is likely that none would be from the Triassic.

 The Triassic ended and the Jurassic began with another extinction event, less severe than the event that divides the Paleozoic from the Mesozoic.
 In the Jurassic dinosaurs dominated the large terrestrial niches, and one group of dinosaurs, the birds, evolved flight.
 The real age of dinosaurs began.